sarahutton981/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that code is read far more often than it is written, so invest time in making it clear and concise for future developers, including your future self."

 Also, "Premature optimization is the root of all evil."
 This quote by Donald Knuth reminds us not to optimize code or make design choices without profiling or solid evidence that it's a bottleneck.
 Write for clarity first, then optimize only when necessary and where it truly matters.

+# 2024-02-08
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+In software development, strive to write clear, concise, and maintainable code that solves the problem at hand without unnecessary complexity.
+Optimize for readability and modularity as it leads to fewer bugs, easier collaboration, and more efficient future enhancements.
+Remember, you are not just writing code for the computer to understand but also for your fellow developers and potential future maintainers."

+In practice, this means choosing appropriate data structures, adhering to established design patterns, using descriptive variable names, and writing self-documenting code with sufficient comments.
+It also involves constant refactoring to keep code clean and avoiding premature optimization.
+Lastly, always embrace version control systems and automated testing to ensure code integrity and prevent regressions.